 Non-executive board members should have the right to meet regularly - in the absence of senior management - with the CRO.

 The CRO should have sufficient stature, authority and seniority within the organisation.
-This will typically be reflected in the ability of the CRO to influence decisions that affect the bank's exposure to risk.
+This will typically be reflected in the ability of the CRO to influence decisions that affect the exposure to risk.

-Beyond periodic reporting, the CRO should thus have the ability to engage with the board and other senior management on key risk issues and to access such information as the CRO deems necessary to form his or her judgment.
+Beyond periodic reporting, the CRO should have the ability to engage with the board and other senior management on key risk issues and to access such information as the CRO deems necessary to form his or her judgment.
 Such interactions should not compromise the CRO's independence.